hms-dbmi-cellenics/testing/README.md

 A nightly test on the production environment only is also run at midnight every day automatically.
 This nightly build uses the latest tag on the master branch.
-If your changes do not depend on any repo's release you should create a new tag after merging.
+If your changes do not depend on any changes in another repo, you should create a new tag after merging.

 ### Running in staging